Observer99/MyCITool/README.md

 ## This project contains MyCITool.py, Watcher.sh and dockerWebApp with Dockerfile and simple "Hello World" Python web application.

+## Usage
+Clone this project to your host.
+Actually you need only MyCITool.py and Watcher.sh available in your working directory.
+The dockerWebApp will be downloaded and built automatically by MyCITool.py script.

 ## MyCITool.py
 This script allows the user to build docker image from local folder or directly from Git and then run it as a container.
 In addtition, it creates crontab file /etc/cron.d/Watcher_<container_name> for monitoring of the container.